 Bell's palsy affects an estimated 30,000 - 40,000 Americans every year, and it is most common in people between the ages of 20 to 40 years, with higher incidences in individuals with diabetes mellitus and pregnant women.

 Bell's palsy involves irritation to the seventh cranial nerve.
-Movement of the muscles of the face are controlled by this nerve, and when irritated could result in weakness or paralysis of the facial muscles.
-In most cases, only one side is affected, and the occurrence of left or right side palsy is approximately equal and remains equal for recurrences.
+Facial muscle movements are controlled by this nerve, and when irritated could result in weakness or paralysis of the facial muscles.
+In most cases, only one side of the face is affected, and the occurrence of left or right side palsy is approximately equal and remains equal for recurrences.

 Causes of Bell's Palsy

-The exact cause of Bell’s Palsy is likely due to reactivation of HSV herpes virus that causes cold sores, as viral and bacterial infections, as well as autoimmune disorders, are suspected to play a role.
-Herpes zoster infection, HIV infection, Lyme disease, middle ear infection, and Sarcoidosis are among some of the possible diseases which could contribute to Bell’s Palsy.
+The exact cause of Bell’s palsy is still not completely understood, but is likely due to reactivation of HSV herpes virus that causes cold sores.
+This reactivation essentially causes the nerve to shut down.”
+Additionally, Herpes zoster infection, HIV infection, Lyme disease, middle ear infection, and Sarcoidosis are among some of the possible diseases which could contribute to Bell’s Palsy.